v-chwn/hello-github/README.md

 # hello-github
-just want to learn how to
+just want to learn how to test the issue i am student